 Emmanuelle Guyon, the mirror of your emotions

-Emmanuelle Guyon’s Facebook Emmanuelle Guyon’s Pinterest Emmanuelle Guyon’s Instagram blanc Jewelry Emmanuelleguyon in French
+Emmanuelle Guyon’s Facebook Emmanuelle Guyon’s Pinterest Emmanuelle Guyon’s Instagram Emmanuelle Guyon Jewelry in FrenchEmmanuelle Guyon Jewelry in Spanish

 Gaspeite properties

-gaspeite, history and healing properties
+Gaspeite, history and healing properties

-"Bliss anis" bracelet with gaspeite
+"Bliss anis" bracelet with gaspeite.

 With a hardness of 4.5 to 5 on the Mohs scale, it is a relatively soft stone, requiring care when used in jewelry or decorative objects.
 Under certain conditions, it also exhibits fluorescence under ultraviolet light, though this glow is not always visible.

-Although first discovered on the Gaspé Peninsula, gaspéite is now primarily mined in nickel deposits in Australia, adding to its rarity and appeal for collectors.
+Although first discovered on the Gaspé Peninsula, gaspeite is now primarily mined in nickel deposits in Australia, adding to its rarity and appeal for collectors.
 This status as a rare gemstone, combined with its limited geographic origins, makes it a highly sought-after specimen in the mineral world.

 Stories, legends and beliefs about gaspeite